Rofiquldk1/COVID-19-Detection-from-Cough-Sound/README.md

 ---

 ## Conclusion
-This research validates the potential of deep neural decision trees and forests for detecting COVID-19 through audio signals.
-Integrating diverse datasets enhances the model's reliability and adaptability, paving the way for practical diagnostic tools.
+This research demonstrates the efficacy of deep neural decision trees and forests for COVID-19 detection through audio analysis.
+The integration of diverse datasets significantly enhances model adaptability and reliability, paving the way for effective diagnostic tools.

+-